Lost Wages Benefits

 When a person files for and is granted workers’ compensation benefits, they have done so because they have lost the ability to work due to an injury or disability.
-Workers’ compensation helps replace some of the wages that have been lost because of the disability and also covers medical expenses.
-A person must be injured or disabled on the job in order to qualify.
+Workers’ compensation helps replace some of the lost wages caused by a disability.
+It also covers medical expenses.
+To qualify, a person must suffer an on-the-job injury or work-related illness.

-There are, however, different types of workers’ compensation wage loss benefits that a person may be able to take advantage of.
+There are different types of workers’ compensation wage loss benefits that a person may be able to take advantage of.
 The attorneys at Meshbesher Law Firm can help you secure the wage loss benefits best suited for the circumstances of your workplace injury.

 Types Of Wage Loss Benefits